Rage and the Politics of Power

 Power and influence:

 Politics can also refer to the process of getting and keeping power within any group or organization, not just the government.
 This includes the use of political methods, tactics, and sometimes unprincipled strategies.
+In other words, what needs to be done to maintain the power to tell others what to do and how to do it.

 Study of political systems: